 The power of meeting in person

 As an introvert, I am definitely guilty of choosing to email rather than engage in a phone call or video call or meet with someone in person.
-In this ‘virtual’ age, we have the convenience of being able to meet with people all over the world from the comfort of our own PCs - Skype for Business, Zoom, and other video conferencing software makes that very easy these days.
+In this ‘virtual’ age, we have the convenience of being able to meet with people all over the world from the comfort of our own PCs - Skype for Business, Zoom, Teams and other video conferencing software makes that very easy these days.
 We can even wear pyjamas while we meet, if we want to 😉But just because it’s convenient, doesn’t mean it’s always the best option.

 You have probably had the experience of finally meeting in person someone you’d only ever known via a name on their email signature or their little profile picture on Facebook - it’s a powerful shift when we finally get to know someone face to face.
 Sometimes across online or digital communication methods what we say can get a little lost in translation.
 People may misinterpret a tone, meaning or message, and go forth with a completely wrong idea.
 While digital communication can be very beneficial in many ways, it doesn’t always allow us to build as solid a level of trust.
 In person, you can physically shake the hand of the person you’re connecting with, share a joke or even go and get a coffee together.
 All of these things serve to build stronger personal communication which is at the core of building positive relationships and business connections.

 While we might be marketing our professional services to other businesses, at the end of the day we are all humans doing business with other humans and we are more likely to do business with people we know, like and trust.
 The power of connection and collaboration can be of benefit to all of us, not just personally, but also professionally.
 How can you embrace an abundance mindset and start create new collaborative business relationships today?

 Are you ready to get solutions that drive positive change to your business?
 Reach out to us to know more about how we can build these solutions together.

 Back to more news, updates and resources or learn more about Grassroots IT